elliotgunton/elliotgunton/README.md

 - 👋 Hi, I’m @elliotgunton

-TODO:
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things all the time
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about algorithmic trading
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything interesting
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/elliot-gunton-9837b2129/

 <!---
 elliotgunton/elliotgunton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.